maveniverse/site-001/content/en/docs/toolbox/what-is-it/_index.md

 weight: 10
 ---

-Maveniverse Toolbox serves manifold purposa.
+Maveniverse Toolbox serves manifold purpose.

 It is a real tool, that gives you Swiss Knife for every situation.
 Toolbox is a Maven Plugin but also a CLI tool (and a Maven 4
 `mvnsh` extension) that provides useful commands.